ReadsSearch Interest

 Search interest in Bitcoin is near its quietest in 12 months — most people have tuned out.
 Big crowds have usually arrived after a price move, not ahead of one.

-Search interest is at 24, down from 34 a month ago — the lowest in 12 months.
+Search interest is at 29, down from 38 a month ago — the lowest since July.

 Right now: more "buy Bitcoin" than "is Bitcoin dead".